Ethics panel to vote on San Francisco sheriff's fate

 Lopez later refused to testify against her husband and sought to bar the video from being introduced as evidence against him.
 On Thursday, the couple entered the packed hearing room together, holding hands and smiling to cheering supporters.

-After two months of proceedings on the matter, the commission heard final arguments by lawyers for both sides in the case, before at least 70 members of the public lined up to offer brief comments of their own.
-The first group of speakers was evenly divided between supporters of the sheriff and critics calling for his ouster.
+After two months of proceedings on the matter, the commission is to hear final arguments by lawyers for both sides in the case and then take comments from members of the public before voting on its recommendation.

 Mirkarimi was charged on January 13, five days after being sworn in as sheriff, with misdemeanor counts of domestic violence battery, child endangerment and dissuading a witness.